Silwane/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print all groups current user is part of change the owner of the file hello to user betty create empty file called hello
+print all groups current user is part of change the owner of the file hello to user betty create empty file called hello add execute permission to the owner of the file hello